mbello/aio-odoorpc-base/README.md

   and it never expires.
 There is really no 'login' step required to access the Odoo RPC API if you know the uid from the beginning;

-- Odoo can be quite slow (although v13 improves things a lot!).
-Sorry, nothing we can do here, whatever optimization may exist in this package may reduce the execution time by a fraction of a millisecond.
-This is nothing compared with the latency of network data transmission and RPC calls.
-  If you do find opportunities for optimization, let me know.
-Just don't blame this package first, it is unlikely to be the culprit if your code is running slowly.

 ### Usage